Mule Deer Foundation Grant

 - MDF does not fund capital facility or most capital equipment items.

-- MDF does not assist in construction of buildings of any kind.
+- MDF does not assist in the construction of buildings of any kind.

 - Requests for museums, community centers, memorials and visitor center buildings will not be funded.